A Bayesian approach to functional regression: theory and computation: Experimentation

 The first thing we do is look at arbitrary samples in the last iteration of a few chains, to check that we get reasonable values.
 Then, we examine the acceptance rate of all the moves to see that they are not either very low or very high.
 Lastly, we compute the so-called Gelman-Rubin statistic \citep{gelman1992inference}, which is a quantitative measurement of the convergence of the chains (it should be near \(1\)).

 Next we proceed with the visual checks.
-We can look at the flat posterior distribution of all parameters for all values of \(p\) and all the chains aggregated together (Figure~\ref{fig:flat-posterior-linear}), or visualize the traces of individual parameters for all values of \(p\) (Figure~\ref{fig:trace-plot}).
-In addition, we can also look at the posterior of the multidimensional parameters for each \(p\) in a sort of triangular configuration (Figure~\ref{fig:triangular-posterior-linear}).
+We can look at the flat posterior distribution of all parameters for all values of \(p\) and all the chains aggregated together (Figure~\ref{fig:flat-posterior-linear}), or visualize the posterior of the multidimensional parameters for each \(p\) in a sort of triangular configuration (Figure~\ref{fig:triangular-posterior-linear}).
+In addition, we can also look at the traces of individual parameters for all values of \(p\) (Figure~\ref{fig:trace-plot}).

-Looking at the traces is useful to check that the chains are mixing well and that they are correctly exploring the parameter space.
-We can do the same thing with the posterior values of \(p\) (Figure~\ref{fig:trace-p}).
-Moreover, we can visualize the tempered posterior distribution of \(p\), that is, the posterior distribution of \(p\) for each temperature (Figure~\ref{fig:tempered-posterior-p}).

-Lastly, we can perform a posterior predictive check (Figure~\ref{fig:pp-check}).
-This is arguably the most useful visual test for prediction purposes, since we represent the posterior predictive distribution that will be used for inference and prediction.
-We can do it on the training data or directly on previously unseen regressors.
-If the sampling has been successful, the posterior predictive distribution should look like a tubular region around the observed data.

 \FloatBarrier{}